7 Foods That Trigger Arthritis

 - Smoking and consuming alcohol should be avoided by arthritis patients.

 Arthritis is a condition which can cause inflammation in joints.
 There are as many as 100 different types of arthritis which can be treated with medications.
 Apart from taking medications, people suffering from arthritis also need to take care of the food that they are eating, since foods that are inflammatory in nature, can further trigger joint pain.
 Arthritis is one of those conditions in which one must have a healthy lifestyle and eating habits.
 Read further to know about foods that trigger arthritis.

 Researchers at Mount Sinai School of Medicine have stated that reducing consumption of fried and processed foods can help in reducing inflammation and help in restoring body's natural defenses.
 People with arthritis should include more vegetables and fruits in your diet.

 Having more sugar and refined carbs can result in inflammation, and hence trigger arthritis.
 Arthritis patients should cut down on baked goods, chocolates, candies and soda.

 Also read: World Arthritis Day 2017: 7 Things No One Told You About Arthritis

 Dairy products can adversely affect arthritis patients depending on the type of protein that they have.
 The protein may cause irritation in tissues around joints.
 They can replace dairy protein by having protein-rich veggies such as spinach, nut kinds of butter, tofu, beans, etc.

 Apart from causing numerous other health problems, alcohol and tobacco can affect joints as well.
 While smoking can lead to rheumatoid arthritis, alcohol consumption can cause higher risks for gout.

 5. Excessive salt and preservatives

 Arthritis patients must make sure to consume less salt in their diet.
-Also foods with extra preservatives must also be avoided.
-They may result inflammation in joints.
+Also, foods with extra preservatives must also be avoided.
+They may result in inflammation in joints.